These Mexican cities, states, and regions have unique cooking styles, recipes, or ingredients to offer.

 - Yucatan Peninsula: Currently, the menus in the Yucatan are notable for their influences from Asian and Arabic cuisine.
 You will also find a lot of native Mayan ingredients such as chaya, achiote, hard-boiled eggs, turkey, deer, and honey.
 Some examples of Yucatan cuisine include poc chuc, a pork dish with achiote and sour orange; chiltomate, a sauce made with roasted tomatoes, chiles and onions; and papadzules, which are rolled tortillas stuffed with hard-boiled eggs and topped with a squash seed sauce and a tomato sauce.

-- Baja California Peninsula: This region of Mexico is where the caesar salad was born.
+- Baja California Peninsula: This region of Mexico is where the Caesar salad was born.
 This area also has a lot of Spanish influenced food and is known for its paella, made with fresh seafood.
 Baja California is also Mexico's primary wine-growing region, including Santo Tomas, San Antonio, and San Vicente.
 You'll find the city of Los Cabos on the Baja Peninsula, which is where fish tacos became famous.

 - Northern Mexico: The traditional dishes of northern Mexico are likely ones you already know.
 Items such as large flour tortillas and beef are readily used in this area, where burritos are popular.
 Refried pinto beans are a popular side dish, as well as Spanish rice.
-Dried meat is also common to this area.
+Dried meat is also common in this area.

 - Southern Mexico: While northern Mexico favors beef as its main meat, the south prefers chicken.
 Corn tortillas are a staple to this area and are served at almost every meal.
 Black beans and plantains are also typical ingredients.